-- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
-In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits and the result.
+In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned

+- and the date on which the statement was issued.
+The student must also provide a grading table of the foreign university to the Board of Examiners. - 2.
+In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits and determine if the result is sufficient according to the grading table of the university abroad.